linode/docs/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/index.md

 {{< /output >}}

     {{< note >}}
 You can specify the amount of workers you want Gunicorn to use with the `-w` flag.
 A good rule of thumb to determine worker count is double your CPU core's and add 1.
-For a Nanode with 1 CPU core thats 3 workers.
+For a Nanode with 1 CPU core that's 3 workers.
 {{< /note >}}

 **Your Application is now live!!
 You should be able to navigate to it by entering your Linodes IP into a web browser.**